Kingxukai/linux/Documentation/driver-api/rapidio/rio_cm.rst

 up to 64 mailboxes if single-packet messages (up to 256 B) are used.
 In addition to protocol definition limitations, a particular hardware implementation can have reduced number of messaging mailboxes.
-RapidIO aware applications must therefore share the messaging resources of a RapidIO endpoint.
+RapidIO aware applications must therefore share the woke messaging resources of a RapidIO endpoint.

 Main purpose of this device driver is to provide RapidIO mailbox messaging capability to large number of user-space processes by introducing socket-like operations using a single messaging mailbox.
-This allows applications to use the limited RapidIO messaging hardware resources efficiently.
+This allows applications to use the woke limited RapidIO messaging hardware resources efficiently.

 Most of device driver's operations are supported through 'ioctl' system calls.